wearvr/pico-vr-unity-sdk-instructions/docs/pico-vr-camera-setup.md

   2. Six Dof, indicates that head tracking is 6 DOF, tracking both poses and position.

 - Hand Pose:
-  1. Three of, indicates that hand tracking is 3 DOF.
+  1. Three Dof, indicates that hand tracking is 3 DOF.
 It tracks poses, but the position is computed based on the head pose and the data of controller sensor.
 The tracking scope is limited.
   2. Six Dof, the hand tracking is 6 DOF.
 Both poses and positions are tracked.

 - Use Default Range: The radius of the safe area, the default is 0.8 meters.
 There will be area prompts and visual darkening effects beyond safe range.